-Getting from Minneapolis to Cancun could not have been any easier.
+Getting to Cancun could not have been any easier.
 We took a direct flight in the morning and arrived in Cancun about 4 hours later.

 Ticket prices from Minneapolis were about $400 roundtrip.
 It had been a long time since I’d taken a direct flight and man, they are seriously the way to go.
 I’m totally used to having layovers longer than the duration of all my flights, haha.

 We arrived in Cancun to a much nicer airport than we had been anticipating.
 I’m not certain what we were expecting, but we were definitely impressed with the organization and cleanliness.